 Mercedes has set a retail price of $452,750 for the SLR, not including taxes.
 But even if you have the money, rarity could be an obstacle -- only 3,500 SLRs will be produced over the next seven years.

-For more information on the Mercedes SLR and related topics, check out the links on the next page.
+For more information on the Mercedes SLR and related topics, check out the links below.

 Related HowStuffWorks Articles

 More Great Links